Knowledge Exchange and Commercialisation Seminars

 Application deadline: apply at any time

-BBSRC has a responsibility to enable the optimal and successful application of the outcomes of the excellent research and capabilities it funds.
+BBSRC has a responsibility to enable the optimal and successful application of the excellent research and capabilities it funds.
 It must ensure the widest benefit to society and the economy both within and beyond the UK.
-Such application may lead to direct financial impact through commercialisation or, more commonly, through the development of research outcomes to deliver wider benefit in a range of different areas of society and the economy.
+Application may lead to direct financial impact through commercialisation or, more commonly, through the development of research outcomes to deliver wider benefit in a range of different areas of society and the economy.

-It is therefore essential to take into account all intellectual assets associated with research activity when taking forward research outcomes, in order to maximise their impact.
+It is therefore essential for researchers to take into account all intellectual assets associated with research activity in order to maximise impact.
 Please see our Knowledge exchange and commercialisation policy (see downloads section) for more details.

 Possible seminar format and content

-- A half day, with networking or debate
+- A half day with networking and panel discussion

-- Involve academic staff and academic-related colleagues in developing the programme and encouraging attendance
+- Academic staff and academic-related colleagues involved in developing the programme and encouraging attendance

 - Audience/speakers could include academic staff, university business development staff, knowledge exchange professionals, technology transfer specialists, patent attorneys, KTP advisors and representatives of life sciences businesses

 Possible topics for discussion

-- Research organisation strategy and policies with regards to intellectual assets management
+- Research organisation strategy and policies surrounding intellectual asset management

-- Practical and flexible approaches to achieve greater impact e.g. discussions relating to:
+- Practical and flexible approaches to achieve greater impact: